upMyCode/alpha-version-my-website/README.md

 https://upmycode.github.io/
-Now sitehas not a adaptive
+Now site has not a adaptive